Looking for the best WordPress email plugin to level up your business?

 Sumo is free with limited features and up to 10,000 emails per month and/or $500 in Sumo-driven revenue.
 To remove restrictions and access all features, you’ll need to upgrade for $39/month.

 Freelancers, non-profits, small businesses, large companies, ecommerce.
-Sumo is an easy to use plugin with some great list building tools and basic email marketing.
+Sumo is an easy to use plugin with some great list building tools and basic email marketing functionality.
 If you’re looking for a list building tool, this plugin is relatively expensive compared to cheaper options in this list.
 Still, it’s a popular option worth checking out.

-Mailchimp is a popular all-in-one marketing platforms, and the third party plugin available in the WordPress plugin repository is similarly popular, with 1+ million active installations.
+Mailchimp is a popular all-in-one marketing platform, and the third party plugin available in the WordPress plugin repository is similarly popular, with 1+ million active installations.
 This third-party plugin lets site owners connect their MailChimp account so signup forms can send subscriber information directly to Mailchimp.

 - Create eye-catching signup forms.